In this Azure tutorial, we will discuss how to create a PowerShell Azure Function.

 Then, Provide the below Details on the Create Function App Page

-• Resource Group Either you can choose your existing Resource Group, or if you don’t have an existing Resource Group, click on the Create new link to create a new Resource Group.
+- Resource Group: You can choose your existing Resource Group, or if you don’t have one, click on Create New Link to create a new One.

-Keep the other tab details as it is.
-Now, after you provide all the above details, click the Review + Create button.
+Keep the other tab details as they are.
+After you provide all the above details, click the Review + Create button.

-One more thing to note here is Azure Function using the PowerShell Core is now only supported for the Windows Operating System.
+Another thing to note is that Azure Function using the PowerShell Core is now only supported for the Windows operating system.
 If you navigate to the Hosting tab, you can see that the Linux option is disabled.

-4. After you click on the Review + Create button, It will validate all the details provided by you.
-If all the option values provided by you are correct, then it will enable the Create button, and you can see the Create button on the next window.
+4. After you click on the Review + Create button, the details you provided will be validated.
+If all the option values you provided are correct, the Create button will be enabled, which you can see in the next window.
 Now click on the Create button to create the Azure Function App.

 Creating PowerShell Azure Function

-Next, On the Add Function page, Select the Development environment as Develop in portal, Select the HTTP trigger as the Azure Function template, then Provide a name for the Azure Function and select the Authorization Level as Function, and then finally, click on the Add button to create the PowerShell Azure Function as shown below.
+Next, on the Add Function page, Select the Development environment as Develop in the portal, Select the HTTP trigger as the Azure Function template, Provide a name for the Azure Function, select the Authorization Level as Function, and finally, click on the Add button to create the PowerShell Azure Function, as shown below.

-Now, the PowerShell Azure Function is created Successfully.
-Click on the Code + Test option from the left navigation, as highlighted below, to see the code for the Run.ps1 file.
+The PowerShell Azure Function has been successfully created.
+As highlighted below, click on the Code + Test option from the left navigation to see the code for the Run.ps1 file.

 Below is the complete code for the run.PS1 file.
-If you want to modify the code based on your requirements, You can modify the code in the run.PS1 file and then click on the Save button to save the modified code.
+You can modify the code based on your requirements if you want to modify it in the run.PS1 file and then click on the Save button to save the modified code.

 using namespace System.Net